dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 * [Microsoft.AspNetCore.AzureAppServicesIntegration](https://www.nuget.org/packages/Microsoft.AspNetCore.AzureAppServicesIntegration/) executes [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics) to add Azure App Service diagnostics logging providers in the `Microsoft.Extensions.Logging.AzureAppServices` package.
 * [Microsoft.Extensions.Logging.AzureAppServices](https://www.nuget.org/packages/Microsoft.Extensions.Logging.AzureAppServices/) provides logger implementations to support Azure App Service diagnostics logs and log streaming features.

 The preceding packages aren't available from the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
-If targeting .NET Framework or referencing the `Microsoft.AspNetCore.App` metapackage, reference the individual packages in the app's project file.
+Apps that target .NET Framework or reference the `Microsoft.AspNetCore.App` metapackage must explicitly reference the individual packages in the app's project file.

 ## Override app configuration using the Azure Portal

-The **App Settings** area of the **Application settings** blade permits you to set environment variables for the app.
+The **App Settings** area of the **Application settings** permits you to set environment variables for the app.
 Environment variables can be consumed by the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables-configuration-provider).

 When an app setting is created or modified in the Azure Portal and the **Save** button is selected, the Azure App is restarted.
 The environment variable is available to the app after the service restarts.